CaptainASIC/DraXon_FORGE/README.md

 └── README.md         # This file
 ```

+## Commands

+All commands provide private responses visible only to the user who executed them.

+- `/forge-collect`: Opens a form to input your system specifications
+- `/forge-show`: Displays your saved system information
+- `/forge-show <member>`: View another member's system information
+- `/forge-about`: Shows information about how to use the bot

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.